Most people don’t have access to a garage or secure garden and must creatively utilize the space in their apartment with an indoor bike storage idea.

 Before learning about the actual home bike racks, determine your needs and preferences by asking yourself the following questions.

-The quantity and layout of your free space are arguably the most significant factors for determining the best storage solution.
+The size and layout of your free space are arguably the most significant factors for determining the best storage solution.
 For example, if you have a regular small apartment, a horizontal bicycle wall mount or supported stand may be the only one that fits.

 For medium to large size homes with more free space, vertical bike storage allows you to store three or more bikes very efficiently.
-Other solutions, like ceiling racks, creatively utilize space but require high ceilings and aren’t aesthetically appealing.
+Other bike storage solutions, like ceiling racks, creatively utilize space but require high ceilings and aren’t aesthetically appealing.

 How many bikes do I want to store?